PistonDevelopers/Piston-Tutorials/sudoku/chp-02.md

 ## Chapter 2

-Piston separates the core from the window backend.
+The Piston core is separate from any underlying window API.
 The reason for this is that developers need to ship to many different platforms, and it is very rare that a single window API is supported across all these devices.

-Sometimes there are tiny differences between window APIs that makes a difference in user experience, e.g. how mouse coordinates are handled outside the window border.
-This means developers pick the API that work best for the specific kind of application they are developing.
+Sometimes there are tiny differences between window APIs that matter for user experience, e.g. how mouse coordinates are handled outside the window border.
+This means developers pick the API that works best for the specific kind of application they are developing.

-You can also write your own window backend.
-For example, to make it easier to set up a project just the way you like it.
+You can also write your own window backend to quickly set up a project just the way you like it.
 In Rust you can create a new library and reexport the stuff you need.
 Such window backends are called "window wrappers".

 One window wrapper that is often used for prototyping is the "piston_window" library.
-In this tutorial we will not use it, because I want to explain how the core of Piston works in order, so you can decide which window backend is right for you.
+In this tutorial we will not use piston_window since I want to explain how the core of Piston works relative to window backends and graphics APIs.
+After learning how this works, you can decide which window backend is right for your project.

 In the Terminal window, type: